 [In Paul's meeting with Jewish leaders in Rome, some were persuaded by his message about Jesus being the Messiah, but others were not.
 He concluded with these words:] "So I want you to know that this salvation from God has also been offered to the Gentiles, and they will accept it."

 For the next two years, Paul lived in Rome at his own expense.
 He welcomed all who visited him, boldly proclaiming the Kingdom of God and teaching about the Lord Jesus Christ.
 And no one tried to stop him.

 — Acts 28:28-31 NLT

 Luke wanted us to read his second volume,* Acts, and realize that the Good News message of Jesus was UNSTOPPABLE!
-As we have seen in Acts, there were many attempts by both authorities and everyday folks to stop the Good News, but Luke's account of the early church and our faith today are evidences of the failure of all such attempts.
-Luke ended his book with the adverb ἀκωλύτως, probably best translated "unhinderedly" or "without hindrance" (Acts 28:31 NIV), to describe Paul's proclamation of the Good News.
-Paul, a prisoner for Christ,** boldly and openly proclaimed Jesus as both Lord and Christ without anything or anyone trying to stop him.
-In a world that sometimes feels like it is more and more opposed to faith in Jesus, let's remember that we share a faith, a message, and a Lord that are...
-UNSTOPPABLE!
-May God bless us as we seek to live for our Lord Jesus Christ and help others find God's grace in him.
+As we have seen in Acts, there were many attempts by both authorities and everyday folks to stop the Good News.
+Luke's account of the early church, along with our faith today, testify to the failure of all such attempts.
+The message of God's Good News for the world about Jesus being Lord and Messiah was UNSTOPPABLE!
+Luke ended Acts with the adverb ἀκωλύτως, probably best translated "unhinderedly" or "without hindrance" (Acts 28:31 NIV).
+This word describes both Paul's proclamation of the Good News in Rome and the power of the Good News he preached.
+Paul, a prisoner for Christ,** boldly and openly proclaimed Jesus as both Lord and Messiah, in the capital of the Roman empire, without anything or anyone trying to stop him.
+In a world that sometimes feels like it is more and more opposed to faith in Jesus, let's remember that we share a faith, a message, and a Lord that are UNSTOPPABLE!
+May God bless us as we seek to live for our Lord Jesus Christ and to help others find God's grace in him.